 Canada’s natural resource sector – a major global supplier of energy, agricultural, forestry, and mining materials and products – already enjoys a world-class record on overall ESG performance.

-With strong ESG reporting, Canadian resource companies should have the opportunity to maintain their production in an increasingly competitive global trading system while growing their market share and becoming suppliers of choice for buyers looking to get their oil and gas from a sustainable source.
+With their strong ESG reporting, Canadian resource companies should have the opportunity to maintain their production in an increasingly competitive global trading system while growing their market share and becoming sustainable suppliers of choice.

 But is that what's actually happening?